CFRP Policy Brief | B.004.0114

 - Mothers who have no relationship with the father are more likely to report that the father did not want to establish paternity or did not think it was important, than mothers who are living with or dating the father.

 - Mothers who have no relationship with the father are more likely to doubt the paternity of the child, or report that the father doubts paternity, than mothers who are living with or dating the father.

 Mothers reported learning about paternity establishment during pregnancy primarily from medical personnel, however many did not receive information about paternity establishment until shortly after giving birth.

-- Nearly half of mothers did not know prior to giving birth that the father had to establish paternity to be considered a legal parent of the child.
+- Nearly half of mothers did not know prior to giving birth that the father had to establish paternity to become a legal parent of the child.

 - Mothers who signed the AOP are relatively more likely to have learned about paternity establishment from medical personnel, whereas mothers who did not sign the AOP are relatively more likely to have learned about paternity establishment from friends or family.

 When asked where they would like to learn about paternity establishment, most mothers listed medical personnel such as doctors or nurses.
-Prenatal check-ups and classes were also commonly cited as preferred sources for learning about paternity establishment.
+Mothers also commonly cited prenatal check-ups and classes as preferred sources for learning about paternity establishment.

 Birth Registrars May Influence Rate of AOP Signing

 A poor experience with the birth registrar can mean the difference between signing the AOP and not.